microsoft/iot-cardboard-js/README.md

 ### Importing components via direct imports

-Adapters, Classes, Constants, Hooks, and Services are grouped together and can be imported as follows.
+Adapters, Classes, Constants, Hooks, and Services each have their own entry point and can be imported as follows.

 **Adapters**:
 ```tsx